 Signs & Symptoms

-People who have migraine and develop chronic migraine notice a change in symptoms over months to years, during which normal migraine symptoms become less intense but the headaches become more frequent.
-Normal migraine symptoms can include headache as well as dark spots in vision, shimmering distortion at the edges of vision, dizziness, problems concentrating, trouble finding words, weakness, numbness, or tingling.
-Daily or almost daily headaches that resemble tension-type headaches develop that include pain on both sides of the head that does not throb, is moderately intense, and is not made worse by physical activity.
-In this new type of headache, now called chronic migraine, full migraines still occur in addition to the milder but daily headaches.
+People with migraine that develops into chronic migraine often notice a change in symptoms over months to years.
+Typical migraine symptoms (dark spots in the vision, shimmering distortion at the edges of vision, dizziness, problems concentrating, trouble finding words, weakness, numbness, or tingling) become less intense, but the headaches become more frequent.
+The headaches occur daily or almost daily and resemble tension-type headaches, which involve moderately intense pain on both sides of the head that does not throb and is not made worse by physical activity.
+Additionally, full migraines occur in addition to the milder but almost-daily headaches.

 Self-Care Guidelines